Imports

 // └── main.krna

-//import the pow function from core/math.krna inside main.krna
+//import the pow function from src/core/math.krna

-import pow core.math
+import src.core.math pow

-import * main
+import src.core.math *

 Referring to Imported Objects